If you’re looking to boost your content marketing game and learn direct response copy to increase conversions, stick with us.

 10. Edit Your Copy

 As a direct response copywriter, you first write a draft to express your key points and your message.
-Don’t linger too much on grammar and content style in this stage, just focus on your audience and the goal of your copy.
+Don’t linger too much on grammar and content style in this stage — just focus on your audience and the goal of your copy.

-When your initial draft is done, go through your copy and remove any excess words, fluff, grammar issues and polish your direct copy.
+When your initial draft is done, go through your copy and remove any excess words, fluff, or grammar issues and polish your direct copy.
 Go through your copy multiple times until you’re sure there are no mistakes.

 Direct response copywriting is an effective and widely used content marketing technique.
 Here’s exactly why you should care about it, and why you should consider using it:

 One of the reasons why direct response copywriting is so popular is the fact it’s measurable.
 You can easily test the effectiveness of your direct copy and measure its success.

 There are many tools that generate valuable data you can use to track your direct response copywriting efforts, such as Google Analytics and Semrush.
 Some of them are even free so you can choose a tool that you find suitable to track the most important content marketing KPIs for your content marketing efforts.

 If you’re sending out a newsletter, you can easily track how many subscribers are opening and reading your email, so you know if your copy is effective or needs improvement.
 If it’s a paid ad such as PPC, you can track how many people click on your ad.
 If it’s a long-form blog post with a CTA, you can track how many people complete the action you want them to, whether it’s to sign up for a free trial or to purchase your product.